 How do we keep getting laws that force our communities to accept millions of gallons of radioactive poisonous waste to inject under our aquifers, release into our air, and dump onto our roads?
-Why are the regulations that protect our families from pollution and environmental harm disappearing?
+Why are the regulations that protect our families from harm disappearing?

 If they refuse they can look forward to facing a very well-funded, corporate-friendly opponent and lots of negative political action committee ads in their next primary election race.

 This is a system of legalized bribery that has become a part of the legislative process in the Ohio State House.
 Legislators come and go but ALEC will always be there to throw its hammers around and corrupt the our representative government.
 This will not end until the Supreme Court Ruling that defined campaign contributions as free speech is overturned.

 We like to think that our lawmakers follow a democratic process that represents the interests of the people of Ohio.
 In truth, much of their legislation promotes the profits and needs of business and industry while ignoring real dangers and risks to our community's health, property, environment, and tax dollars.
 Case in point; Coshocton's own State Rep, House Speaker Larry Householder was recently arrested by FBI agents at his rural Ohio farm.

 Householder was taken into custody in connection with a $60 million bribery scheme allegedly involving state officials and associates.
 Four others were also arrested: former Ohio Republican Party Chairman Matt Borges, Householder adviser Jeffrey Longstreth and lobbyists Neil Clark and Juan Cespedes.